404-N0tFound/SpareFoodShare/README.md

     - Modifications to models.py
     - Solve some errors in project files
     - Using .env file to replace password in file
+    - Solve the errors in App.js
+    - Modified README.md